emma-heriot-watt/policy/README.md

 ## Pretraining

-First make sure that you have downloaded the pretraining db and the corresponding features
+First, make sure that you have downloaded the pretraining db and the corresponding features.

 ```
 python run.py experiment=pretrain.yaml